University of Toronto Mississauga: Undergraduate

 The University of Toronto offers more than 180 programs among 95 areas of study at the Mississauga campus.
 It awards undergraduate degrees including Honours Bachelor of Arts (HBA), Honours Bachelor of Science (HBSc), Bachelor of Commerce (BCom), and Bachelor of Business Administration (BBA).
 It offers several courses which are counterparts to those at the Faculty of Arts and Science on the St. George campus, and students are permitted to take courses at any of the three University of Toronto campuses.
-There also are also various joint-degree programs in partnership with Sheridan College such as Art and Art History or Theatre and Drama, leading to both a university degree from the University of Toronto and a college diploma from Sheridan.
+There are also various joint-degree programs in partnership with Sheridan College such as Art and Art History or Theatre and Drama, leading to both a university degree from the University of Toronto and a college diploma from Sheridan.

 Undergraduate programs unique to the Mississauga campus include the oldest forensic science program in Canada and a biomedical communications program, the only of its kind in the country.
 The campus also hosts the Continuum Robotics Lab, a hub for robotics research on campus.
 The campus also offers a game studies minor that explores video games as cultural, artistic, and technological forms.
-Developed by the Department of English & Drama in partnership with the Institute of Communication, Culture, Information and Technology (ICCIT), the program focuses on the analysis, history, theory, and design of games, emphasizing their narrative potential.
-This initiative was created by the acquisition of the Syd Bolton Collection, Canada’s largest video game archive, featuring over 14,000 games and numerous gaming consoles and literature.
+Developed by the Department of English and Drama in partnership with the Institute of Communication, Culture, Information and Technology (ICCIT), the program focuses on the analysis, history, theory, and design of games, emphasizing their narrative potential.
+This initiative was created by the acquisition of the Syd Bolton Collection, Canada's largest video game archive, featuring over 14,000 games and numerous gaming consoles and literature.

 Program of study

-Undergraduate students at UTM complete their first year undeclared and apply to their desired program of study (POSt) before beginning their second year.
+Undergraduate students are admitted to the University of Toronto Mississauga in one of several broad admission categories rather than a specific program, and complete their first year undeclared.
+Students apply to their desired program of study (POSt) before beginning their second year.
 Certain programs have limited enrolment and may require certain first-year grades, CGPA or a supplemental application for enrolment.